 The garden city of Geuzenveld was built in the middle of the fifties and encompasses six neighbourhoods situated around the Lambertus Zijlplein square.

 Each neighbourhood was designed by a different architect with functional living as the main goal.
 The notion that the houses could not be too frivolous was one of the few aspects on which the six architects agreed.
 Because of their different architectural ideas, Geuzenveld has turned into a diverse neighbourhood.
-Urban renewal has contributed to this diversity, creating a mix of post-war social-housing homes and new purchasable homes in the large apartment buildings.
+Urban renewal has contributed to this diversity, creating a mix of post-war social housing homes and new owner-occupied homes in the large apartment buildings.

-At the borderline between city and polder is a small block of six studios.
+At the borderline between city and polder a small block of six studios is situated.
 Already in the fifties it was felt that artists gave more colour to the neighbourhood.
 These creative souls still belong in Geuzenveld, just like the many students who are now making the area their home.